henri/installpkg/README.md

 InstallPKG is a wrapper to the 'installer' tool on Mac OS X systems.
 The functionality is focused on allowing you to quickly and easily install multiple packages to the current boot drive.
 InstallPKG is released under the GNU GPL licence.

-Use this GitHub project to build the OS X package installer for InstallPKG or download the .dmg file which is also available from github.
+Use this GitHub project to build (requires [luggage][4]) the OS X package installer for InstallPKG or [download][5] the .dmg file which is also available from github.
 Pull requests to add useful features or bug fixes are welcome.

 Basic usage example to install all .pkg files found within a specific directory :